rockerBOO/dotfiles/README.markdown

 # Dotfiles

-My batbelt.
+My setup.
 This is always my most up-to-date configuration for:

 * vim
 * zsh